Generative Modeling via Kernelized Stochastic Interpolants: Theory

 \subsection{Choice of Feature Map}

-The main challenge in any kernel method is selecting an appropriate kernel—or equivalently, an appropriate feature map $\phi$.
-The expressiveness of $\phi$ determines how well the ansatz $\hat b_t = \nabla\phi^\top\eta_t$ can approximate the true velocity field, and thus the quality of the generated samples.
-We discuss three natural choices, each suited to different settings.

-\paragraph{Scattering Spectra.} For time series ($d=T$) or random fields ($d = T_1\times T_2$), the wavelet scattering transform~\citep{mallat2012group} provides a natural feature map.
-The scattering coefficients $S[p]x$ at various paths $p$ (encoding scales, orientations) give a finite-dimensional, Lipschitz-continuous, translation-invariant representation.
+The choice of feature map $\phi$ determines how well $\hat b_t = \nabla\phi^\top\eta_t$ approximates the true velocity field.
+We discuss two natural constructions. \paragraph{Scattering Spectra.} For time series ($d=T$) or random fields ($d = T_1\times T_2$), the wavelet scattering transform~\citep{mallat2012group} provides a natural feature map.
+The scattering coefficients $S[p]x$ at various paths $p$ give a finite-dimensional, Lipschitz-continuous, translation-invariant representation.
 Setting $\phi_p(x) = S[p]x$ and computing $\nabla\phi_p(x) = \nabla_x S[p]x$ via backpropagation provides the feature gradients.
-This choice is well-suited to processes with multiscale structure, such as textures and turbulence~\citep{bruna2019multiscale}.

-\paragraph{Pretrained Generative Models.} If $b_t^i(x)$, $i=1,\ldots,P$ are pretrained velocity fields (from flow matching, stochastic interpolants, etc.), we can use them directly as feature gradients by setting $\nabla\phi_i(x) = b_t^i(x)$.
-Note that the linear system~\eqref{eq:empirical:system} depends only on $\nabla\phi$, not $\phi$ itself, so there is no need to construct $\phi$ explicitly—we can work directly with the pretrained velocity fields.
-The $P\times P$ linear system becomes
+This choice is well-suited to processes with multiscale structure, such as textures and turbulence~\citep{bruna2019multiscale}. \paragraph{Pretrained Generative Models.} If $b_t^i(x)$, $i=1,\ldots,P$ are pretrained velocity fields (from flow matching, stochastic interpolants, etc.), we can use them directly as feature gradients by setting $\nabla\phi_i(x) = b_t^i(x)$.
+The $P\times P$ linear system becomes {